Lakeside, White Rock, Split Rock, Elephant Head

-Antelope Island, in the middle of the Great Salt Lake, can be biked
+Antelope Island, on the east side of the Great Salt Lake, can be biked

 day after a rain storm -- the rain hardens the loose debris kicked up by horses on the